EXPRESSCLUSTER/Hyper-V/LiveMigration/Testing.md

 WSFC has a quarantine function to isolate a cluster node that has crashed a certain number of times for a certain period.
 If you followed the setup document, the quarantine threshold would have been extended to 9999 times.

-Although with this settings, if your server would be quarantined, you can release the quarantined server with the following command.
+Even with this setting, your server might still be quarantined.
+If that happens, you can release the quarantined server with the following command:

 ```
 > Start-ClusterNode -ClearQuarantine